andydvsn/mac-mgmt/README.md

 OS X Management
 ===============

-A collection of little scripts used to manage Macs.
+A collection of little scripts used to manage or do 'handy things' on Macs.

 bootefi